Faculty & School/Dept.

 University of Toronto

 Esther Greenglass obtained her Ph.D. from the University of Toronto.
 She has been a professor of psychology at York Univerisity since 1968.
-She is a Fellow of the Canadian and American Psycholgical Associations.
+She is a Fellow of the Canadian Psychological Association, the American Psycholgical Association and the International Association of Applied Psychology..
 Her research is in the areas of burnout, gender, social support, coping and health psychology.
 Her current work focuses on the infuence of positive constructs on mood and burnout and has implications not only for psycholgical theory but also for health.
+Curently she is conducting a cross-national study of effects of the recession from a social psychological perspective and along with her graduate students, she has a team of over 25 interntional collaborators working on this project.

 Greenglass, E. R. (2006).
 Vitality and Vigor: Implications for Healthy Functioning.
 Invited chapter, in P. Buchwald (Ed.), Stress and Anxiety – Application to Health, Community, Work Place and Education .
 Cambridge Scholars Press Ltd. Chapter 4 pp.65-86.